colorful cups

 I know this can seem daunting, but many little ones do quite well with this transition, especially if you start early.
-The older the are, the more difficult it may be.
+Honestly, the earlier the better!
+The older they are, the more difficult it may be.
 Toddlers are known for being opinionated… But you can (and will!) still make this happen.

 Why Sippy Cups are Not Recommended